symfony/symfony-docs/cookbook/bundles/remove.rst

 ================================

-The Symfony2 Standard Edition comes with a complete demo that lives inside a bundle called ``AcmeDemoBundle``.
+The Symfony2 Standard Edition comes with a complete demo that lives inside a bundle called AcmeDemoBundle.
 It is a great boilerplate to refer to while starting a project, but you'll probably want to eventually remove it.

 .. tip::

-    This article uses the ``AcmeDemoBundle`` as an example, but you can use these steps to remove any bundle.
+    This article uses the AcmeDemoBundle as an example, but you can use these steps to remove any bundle.

 1. Unregister the bundle in the ``AppKernel``